AlexAntony3/NMFC/README.md

 The logo was created using [Photopea](https://www.photopea.com/ "Photopea").
 I was able to create a simple and eyecatching logo.
 The logo also uses the Roboto Font for consistency, it is also coloured in #363732 to match the theme of the website.
 Furthermore, this logo will be present in all pages in the website in the header.

 ### Breakpoints
-3 breakpoints have been decided to be implemented into the website.
+3 breakpoints have been selected to which the website must be compatible.
+These breakpoints may not be used as the limits for media queries however it is vital that all information is presented clearly in these screen sizes and at a minimum of 320 px.

 |                |Size
 |----------------|-----------------------------